This project was funded by the Australian Government ($6.8 million). Australian Government funding was provided through the National Water Grid Fund.

 Learn more

-- For more information visit the Southern Gulf Water Resource Assessment project page.
+- For more information visit the Southern Gulf Water Resource Assessment project page and the reports page.

-- Learn about the integrated surface and groundwater assessment on the Roper River.
+- Project: Integrated surface and groundwater assessment on the Roper River.